 - Enhanced productivity and efficiency

 Preventive maintenance is the simplest and most straightforward maintenance strategy to implement.
 It requires following manufacturer recommendations and establishing a standard maintenance schedule for critical assets and equipment.
 A PM program helps maintenance teams boost their planning and efficiency while reducing unplanned breakdowns and lost production.
 Switching to preventive maintenance can be done one step at a time, starting with the most critical assets.

-Preventative maintenance is a kind of proactive maintenance strategy.
-The purpose of preventative maintenance is to ensure optimal equipment health is achieved for longer durations.
+Preventive maintenance is a kind of proactive maintenance strategy.
+The purpose of preventive maintenance is to ensure optimal equipment health is achieved for longer durations.

-Preventive maintenance allows teams to plan actions prior to equipment breakdowns.
+Preventive maintenance is important because it allows teams to plan actions prior to equipment breakdowns.
 An efficient PM schedule manages downtime so that it won’t impact production.
 Planning preventive maintenance also includes planning resources, such as needed supplies or parts.

 While PM will not eliminate all breakdowns, it will substantially reduce unplanned downtime and breakdowns.
 By planning preventive maintenance before a breakdown can occur, teams can avoid many kinds of breakdowns.

 What is the difference between preventive and reactive maintenance?

 Reactive maintenance is not proactive.
 Reactive maintenance only happens after a breakdown occurs.
 Instead, preventive maintenance is a strategy of completing maintenance at such an interval to avoid breakdowns altogether.